Architekt89/Upscaloro/BLOG_IMPLEMENTATION.md

 ./download-placeholder-images.sh
 ```

 For production, these should be replaced with actual blog post images and author photos.
+All blog post featured images must maintain a 5:4 aspect ratio for consistent display across the site.